Research interests

 Functional Generalized Empirical Likelihood Estimation for Conditional Moment Restrictions.
 Heiner Kremer, Jia-Jie Zhu, Krikamol Muandet, and Bernard Schölkopf.
 In the Proceedings of the 39th International Conference on Machine Learning (ICML).
 PMLR, 2022. paper poster

 Maximum Mean Discrepancy Distributionally Robust Nonlinear Chance-Constrained Optimization with Finite-Sample Guarantee Yassine Nemmour, Heiner Kremer, Bernhard Schölkopf, Jia-Jie Zhu.
-To appear in the 61st IEEE Conference on Decision and Control (CDC). preprint code (summer school exercises) slides (summer school)
+61st IEEE Conference on Decision and Control (CDC). preprint code (summer school exercises) slides (summer school)

-• Note: there is an issue with the proof in this paper: one should replace it with a uniform convergence bound.
+- Note: there is an issue with the proof in this paper: one should replace it with a uniform convergence bound.
+The new proof will be posted with a longer version of the paper.

 Adversarially Robust Kernel Smoothing.
 Jia-Jie Zhu, Christina Kouridi, Yassine Nemmour, Bernhard Schölkopf.
 Proceedings of The 25th International Conference on Artificial Intelligence and Statistics, volume 151 of Proceedings of Machine Learning Research, pages 4972–4994.
 PMLR, 28–30 Mar 2022. paper code slides (oral) poster